-In order to generate a little extra income, many people choose to rent out a home.
+In order to generate a little extra income, many people choose to rent out a home with a service such as Global Guardians.
 They might market it as a vacation rental in a big city or a touristy location or market it as a long-term rental unit.
 Either way, you’re in for an exciting adventure of meeting new tenants and making a good side income.

 As you become a landlord, you’ll learn a lot about renting out your property.
 For example, you’ll soon understand the importance of getting good tenants.
 Performing your due diligence including accepting online applications, running a tenant background check free of charge, and meeting the tenants in person will help you avoid criminal activity, potential neighbor disputes, defaulted rent payments, or damage to your property.